USU-Analytics-Solution-Center/Bruno.jl/docs/src/tutorials/strategy/trading_strategy.md

 )
 ```

+`strategy_returns` returns:
-`strategy_returns` returns the cumulative returns that would have been earned after selling any remaining `Widget` or `FinancialInstrument` holdings left over after the strategy runs for the specified length and a time series of how much of each object was owned during simulation.
+* the cumulative returns that would have been earned after selling any remaining `Widget` or `FinancialInstrument` holdings left over after the strategy runs for the specified length
+* a time series of how much of each object was owned during simulation.
+* the updated financial objects after the strategy (maturity and volatilities will likely be different)